State of Maryland Income Tax Maryland State Income Tax - Tax Year 2012

 The Maryland Income Tax

-Maryland collects a state income tax at a maximum marginal tax rate of 5.50%, spread across seven tax brackets.
+Maryland collects a state income tax at a maximum marginal tax rate of %, spread across tax brackets.
 Unlike the Federal Income Tax, Maryland's state income tax does not provide couples filing jointly with expanded income tax brackets.
-There are a total of thirty states with higher marginal income tax rates then Maryland.

 Compare the state income tax rates in Maryland with the income tax rates in